hongtaoh/32vis/workflow/README.md

     Therefore, even for papers with successful query results (i.e., title query has results, or title query unsuccessful but doi query is successful), I need to manually check whether their results are the same papers as those on VISPUBDATA.

-The conclusion of my manual validation is that among 11 papers that do not have results in successful title query (Background: Sometimes OpenAlex will return results in title query but the query result is empty), 4 can be identified through title query on OpenAlex if I modify the title a little bit.
+The conclusion of my manual validation is that only one paper did not have results in successful title query and this paper indeed did not exist in OpenAlex database.

-There are 52 papers whose title queries are successful (and not empty) but whose title AND DOI do not match with the information on VISPUBDATA.
-I manually checked them.
-I found that 17 papers are indeed wrong results.
-Among these 17, except for two papers (HyperLic, Escape maps), 15 can be identified via DOI or using a different index in the title query results (one paper can be identified successfully if I remove the `#` in the title).
+There are 72 papers whose title queries are successful (and not empty) but whose title AND DOI do not match with the information on VISPUBDATA.
+I then tried DOI query for these 72 papers.
+The results showed that DOI queries worked: only two paper were not able to be identified through DOI query.
+Among these two, one paper could be identified through using a different index in title query.

-In sum, (11-4) + 2 = 9 papers don't exist in the system of OpenAlex.
+In sum, only two papers were not idetifiable in OpenAlex database.

 ### 8. VISPUBDATA-OpenAlex Match-2

 Based on the result of VISPUBDATA-OpenAlex Match-1, I created the script of `get_vispd_openalex_match_2.py`.
-What this script does is the following:
+What this script does is:

-  1. Slighly modify the above mentioned five papers' titles (the four in no_result, and the one with `#` among the 56 paeprs with successful but potentially false results) for title queries using the `replace` function.
+  1. Use DOI query for 71 papers.

-  2. I said earlier that in `match_1`, there are 52 papers whose results are successful but potentially wrong.
-I checked them and found that 17 are indeed mistaken matches.
-Among these 17, 2 papers just do not exist on OpenAlex.
-Among the 15 that exist on OpenAlex, two one can be identified if I remove the `#` in title for the purpose of query.
-Then, there remain 14 papers.
-Among these, 5 can be idenfied via DOI query, and 9 can be identified if I use a different index in the title query results.
-TAHT IS WHAT I DID, I FIRST CHECK WHETHER A DOI IS IN `to_query_by_doi`, IF NOT, IT GOES THROUGH THE NORMAL PROCEDURE (TITLE QUERY -> CHECK RESULT COUNT -> DOI QUERY), IF YES, I'LL USE DOI QUERY INSTEAD.
-ALSO, IN THE NORMAL PROCEDURE, I'LL USE A DIFFERENT RESULT INDEX IF THE DOI IS IN `special_result_index_dict`.
+  2. Use a different index for title query for one paper.

 The output file is `vispd_openalex_match_2.csv`.

 I manaully checked the results of `vispd_openalex_match_2.csv` in the notebook of `workflow/notebooks/06-Checking-no-matching-and-no-result-titles-of_vispd_openalex_match_2.ipynb`.
-The no_result has 7 papers; those are the papers that simply don't exist in openalex.
-Then, among papers with successful results but potentially wrong, I saw that only two are indeed wrong matches.
-And these two are indeed inaccessible on openalex.
+The no_result has 1 paper;  It simply does not exist in openalex.
+I then checked how many papers' title AND DOI do not match with VISPUBDATA.
+I found that only one paper.

-In sum, a totla of 7 + 2 = 9 papers among all the 3283 IEEE VIS papers do not exist on openalex.
+In sum, a totla of 1+1 = 2 papers among all the 3242 IEEE VIS papers do not exist on openalex.

 ### 9. GET PAPERS_TO_SUTDY

 `get_papers_to_study.py`, this step simply removes the nine papers inaccessible in OpenAlex from `vispd_plus_good_papers`.
-This results in a total of 3,233 DOIs.
+This results in a total of 3,240 DOIs.

 ### 10. GET OPENALEX DFS